greyhamwoohoo/ssh-windows-linux-cloud/aws-tf-github-deploy-key/README.md

 # Terraform up a Linux and Windows box
-Terraform up a Linux and Windows EC2 box and clones a Github repo (using a Github Deploy Key).
+Terraform up a Linux and Windows EC2 box and clones a Github repo using a Github Deploy Key via user-data

-STATUS: Windows Box (done); Linux Box (Todo)

 Also configures the Windows box with the private SSH Key; see aws-tf for more information.